By TMoM Team Member Katie Moosbrugger

-It’s been four years since I wrote the post “Please Don’t Make This the Last Year of Magic,” and believe it or not, the magic is still in our house.
+It’s been several years since I wrote the post “Please Don’t Make This the Last Year of Magic,” and for many years after, the magic continued in our house.
 Well, somewhat.
+Let’s discuss the science of Santa.

-My oldest is now 11, and I’ve been hard at work trying to debunk every myth she’s heard about Santa from her friends at school and on the bus.
+I remember when my oldest was 11 and I was been hard at work trying to debunk every myth she’s heard about Santa from her friends at school and on the bus.
 I know you are thinking, “Give it up already!”
-Of course she knows the truth; I’m just not ready to accept it yet.
+Of course she knew the truth; I just wasn’t ready to accept it yet.

-She’s questioned Santa, and I tell her all the time I still believe in him.
-I say it’s a secret I keep in my heart because I know not everyone shares the same belief.
-I suggested she do the same and not talk to her friends about it.
-As much as I want to believe those words made an impact, I’m sure she pondered the idea for – oh – maybe a few hours.
-Who am I really kidding?
+Every time she would question the science of Santa, I would tell her that I still believed in him.
+I said it’s a secret I keep in my heart because I know not everyone shares the same belief.
+While discussing this issue, I suggested she do the same and not talk to her friends about it.
+As much as I wanted to believe those words made an impact, I’m sure she pondered the idea for – oh – maybe a few hours.
+Who was I really kidding?

 Don’t talk about exchanging Santa’s presents!

 If your home is like ours, Santa leaves gifts for everyone – not just the kids.
-However, make sure your spouse or significant other reads who the gift is from before they open it!
+He still does this today for my 17-year-old, my 14-year-old, and for Mom and Dad!
+However, if you have little ones, make sure your spouse or significant other reads who the gift is from before they open it!
 I can’t tell you how many times my husband has opened a gift from Santa and then asked– in front of the kids – which store it came from in case he needs to exchange it.
+(This is not following the guidelines of the science of Santa!)
 I always respond (while smiling and gritting my teeth), “Gosh, I have no idea.
 I think that sweater came from the North Pole!”

 Use different wrapping paper

 Under our tree, just about every gift is wrapped (click HERE to see a good debate on whether to wrap or not), and that includes gifts from Santa too.
-But Santa uses his own paper.
-This trick has helped add to the magic but it’s also put me precarious situations.
+But in our house, Santa always used his own paper.
+This trick helped add to the magic but it also put me precarious situations.
 Such as the time my son found Santa’s wrapping paper hidden behind our bedroom dresser.
 Or the time my daughter recognized Santa’s wrapping paper (from two years prior) on gifts wrapped from Mommy and Daddy.
-Unfortunately, you might have to throw out (or give away) a lot of wrap after Santa leaves.
+Therefore, you might have to throw out (or give away) a lot of wrap after Santa leaves.

 Put out a few unwrapped gifts